-- Establish suitable off site mitigation and offsets where needed i.e. conserve and improve suitable alternative grassland and wetland habitat in the region in order to improve and provide additional suitable habitat for impacted avifaunal species.
-Off-set mitigation should ideally be concentrated in one specific area (e.g. on site C or a suitable alternate locality); - Contribute towards existing grassland and wetland conservation initiatives already active in the region; - The proposed recommendations of the Terrestrial Ecology and Wetland Specialist Study for the Environmental Management Programme should be strictly applied to minimise the impact on the natural environment, specifically on the remaining wetlands and natural grasslands, as this is the most important bird habitat types in the study area. - Maximum use should be made of existing infrastructure (e.g. access roads) to minimise the further fragmentation of natural grassland and wetland areas.
+Establish suitable off site mitigation and offsets where needed i.e. conserve and improve suitable alternative grassland and wetland habitat in the region in order to improve and provide additional suitable habitat for impacted avifaunal species.
+Off-set mitigation should ideally be concentrated in one specific area (e.g. on site C or a suitable alternate locality);

+- Contribute towards existing grassland and wetland conservation initiatives already active in the region; - The proposed recommendations of the Terrestrial Ecology and Wetland Specialist Study for the Environmental Management Programme should be strictly applied to minimise the impact on the natural environment, specifically on the remaining wetlands and natural grasslands, as this is the most important bird habitat types in the study area. - Maximum use should be made of existing infrastructure (e.g. access roads) to minimise the further fragmentation of natural grassland and wetland areas. - Undertake a site walk-down to identify sensitive bird areas adjacent to the ADF footprint. - Install bird flappers where necessary along sections of the deviated 88kV power lines.